Aihhhhhh/odin-recipes/README.md

- This recipe contains ingredients and steps of making basic pilau
+ This recipe contains ingredients and steps of making basic pilau and waru which are my favorite meals.